 Company makes no representation or warranty to Buyer regarding the probable success or future profitability of the Group Companies.
 Except as expressly set forth herein, the condition of the assets of the Group Companies shall be "as is" and "where is" and the Company makes no warranty of merchantability, suitability, fitness for a particular purpose or quality with respect to any of the tangible assets of any Group Company or as to the condition or workmanship thereof or the absence of any defects therein, whether latent or patent.
-It is understood that any Due Diligence Materials (as defined in Section 4.9(a)) made available to Buyer or its Affiliates or their respective Representatives do not, directly or indirectly, contain representations or warranties of the Company or its Affiliates or their respective Representatives.
+It is understood that any Due Diligence Materials (as defined in Section 4.9(a)) made available to Buyer or its Affiliates or their respective Representatives do not, directly or indirectly, and shall not be deemed to, directly or indirectly, contain representations or warranties of the Company or its Affiliates or their respective Representatives.